-The general concept of making processes more flexible to let them deviate from their hard-wired business semantics has been around for some time.
+The general concept of making processes more flexible by allowing deviation from their hard-wired business semantics has been around for some time.
 Requirements like customization, exception handling, re-use, etc. have led to different technological approaches, namely From-Scratch Design, Patching, Blueprinting, Ad-Hoc Changing, and Runtime Settings.